ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 http://ptv-logistics.github.io/Leaflet.NonTiledLayer/index.html

 It uses the WMS service of [PTV xServer internet](http://xserver.ptvgroup.com/en-uk/cookbook/home/), which requires a tiled/non-tiled hybrid approach (and that is the reason we've built this).
-The sample also displays a WMS overlay that also cannot be requested in tiles.
+The sample also displays some 3rd-party WMS overlays that also cannot be requested in tiles.

-The layer supports both Leaflet 0.7.x and Leaflet 1.0.
-The demo for 0.7. can be viewed here:
+The layer supports both Leaflet 0.7.x and Leaflet 1.0.x.
+The demo for 0.7 can be viewed here:

 http://ptv-logistics.github.io/Leaflet.NonTiledLayer/test.0.7.html